Home

 • A while ago Kathryn from Cyprus nominated ATCards.com as her favourite artist trading card group, but we understand from Elena in New Jersey, USA that this group has now been replaced by ATCs for All, which describes itself as focussing on 'friendly ATC trading and swapping in a relaxed and welcoming atmosphere'.
 She says that members from all over the world are welcome, and that there are themed swaps and individual trades.

 Members work with a wide variety of media and techniques, including painting, drawing, collage, fabric and clay, to give just a few examples, and also make and trade other forms of altered and mixed-media art.
-For more information please click on the link above.

 This describes itself as an international group for those who would like to swap artist trading cards on a more regular schedule.
 There are two different themed swaps each month, but there is no obligation to sign up for every one.

-By coincidence, I've been following a couple of recent discussions on Flickr about Swap-Bot trading groups.
+By coincidence, I've been following a couple of recent discussions on Flickr about Swap-bot trading groups.
 There seemed to be general approval for the rating system and the policy of suspending those members who didn't fulfil their swap obligations.
 However, there was strong disapproval of a swap host who was apparently allowing participants to replace the original artist's details on the back of ATCs with their own.

 Favourite artist trading card group not listed?

-Do you have a favourite ATC swap group that we haven't listed, which you would like to recommend to other enthusiasts?
+Do you have a favourite ATC swap group that we haven't listed, but which you would like to recommend to other enthusiasts?

 Nominate your favourite artist trading card group